benwaldner/Fundamental-Factor-Mining/README.md

-# Stock Picking Strategies Based on Financial Factors
+# Stock Selection Based on Fundamental Factors

 ### Introduction
 This project is an individual quant trading strategy research for a hedge fund manager.
 It builds a rigorous framework to backtest the effectiveness of a total of more than 1000 financial factors (ROE, PE, etc.) on the China A-share market.
 These factors are basic raw data from financial statements, balance sheets, income statement.....
 Many "derivative" financial factors, such as TTM value, year-on-year, month-on-month, etc., will be calculated manually in `CalcFactor.py`.